The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 TAKE ACTION

-• Compare top-rated health insurance plans to find coverage that balances cost and benefits
+• Compare health insurance plans based on cost and benefit coverage.

-• Compare your premium growth to your wage growth over the past 5 years
+• Compare your premium growth to your wage growth over the past five years.

 Methodology